Borg 2.0 (preliminary information)

 borg repo-space: optionally, you can allocate some reserved space in the repo to free in "file system full" conditions.

-borg version: show local/remote borg version
+borg version: show local/remote Borg version

 borg prune: add quarterly pruning strategies (3M and 13W)